TZstatsADS/Spr2017-Proj1-yhuang2017/README.md

 + Project summary: In this project, I tried to find some fun facts of inaugurations speeches.
 For example:

-+ 1.the lengths of the sentences in inauguration speeches are getting shorter.
++ 1. the lengths of the sentences in inauguration speeches are getting shorter.
 Presidents tend to use simple words and simple sentences to make sure everyone can understaned their speeches.

 ![image](figs/Average Sentence Length.jpeg)

-+ 2.Republicans are more "wordy" than the Democrats.
++ 2. Republicans are more "wordy" than the Democrats.

 ![image](figs/Speech Length by party.jpeg)

-+ 3.President Woodrow Wilson is the "greatest" president since he used more than 1 "great" among 120 words.
++ 3. President Woodrow Wilson is the "greatest" president since he used more than 1 "great" among 120 words.

 ![image](figs/Words Frequency (great) .jpeg)

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.